hwmhht/hht204806/Teaser-for-Lesson-6:-software-shaders.md

 **The main goal of the fragment shader - is to determine the color of the current pixel.
 Secondary goal - we can discard current pixel by returning true.**

-The rendering pipeline for the OpenGL 2 (in fact, for the newer versions it is the same with minor modifications) can be represented as follows:
+The rendering pipeline for the OpenGL 2 can be represented as follows (in fact, it is more or less the same for newer versions too):

 ![](http://3dgep.com/wp-content/uploads/2014/01/OpenGL-2.0-Programmable-Shader-Pipeline.png)